-This report suggests that biodiversity is still a hugely complex topic, with many companies still struggling to fully assess their impact on the natural world.
+This report suggests that biodiversity is still a hugely complex topic, with many companies still struggling to fully assess their impact on the natural world still have a significant amount of work left to do.
 The best companies are pressing forward; knowing that the metrics are imperfect they nevertheless prefer to do something, rather than nothing.
-This report provides some muchneeded positivity around the best solutions proactively entered into by the best companies from 'rewilding' hedgerow management in the UK to Just Transition farming in Ghana; but it also shows the gulf that remains in healing our natural world deficit.
+This report provides some much-needed positivity around the best solutions proactively entered into by the best companies from 'rewilding' hedgerow management in the UK to Just Transition farming in Ghana; but it also shows the gulf that remains in healing our natural world deficit.